 This class is designed to challenge a student's computational and analytical comprehension of algebraic concepts.
-Lessons in this class will combine exploratory and accelerated activities with practice problems that will expose students to different levels of critical thinking skills.
+Lessons in this class will combine exploratory and accelerated activities with practice problems that will expose students to different levels of critical thinking skills and require the ability to move beyond memorization and apply new knowledge to a variety of problems.
 The fall semester will focus on strengthening and expanding basic algebraic concepts, such as solutions to equations and inequalities, and investigating a more conceptual understanding of functions and linear equations.
 During the spring semester, the focus will shift to foundational elements of quadratic, radical, and rational functions with an emphasis on developing proficiency in the fundamental properties of exponents and radicals.
 Ultimately, the goal of the class is to prepare students for Upper School math courses by giving them a comfortable foundation on which to build an understanding of advanced mathematical concepts.
 Students should expect nightly homework, quizzes and tests, at least one project per semester, and a cumulative exam at the end of each semester.
 In addition, students will complete spirals in class throughout the school year to reinforce previous and current mathematical concepts and to promote logical and critical thinking skills.
 Students must have a TI-30X II S calculator for this course.